Dr Katherine King

 Use a QR Code reader on a mobile device to add this person as a contact:

 Katherine King is a Senior Academic in the Department of Sport and Event Management.
-Her research interests focus on the geographies of sport and leisure, in particular the inter connections between identities, lifestyles and sport and leisure spaces.
-She specialises in qualitative research and is an expert on young people's use of green spaces.
+Her research interests focus on the geographies of sport and leisure, in particular the inter connections between identities, lifestyles and green space.
+She specialises in qualitative research and is an expert on young people's use of green spaces and nature connectivity.

 Katherine completed her PhD research in the School of Environment at the University of Brighton in 2009.
-Her PhD research, supported by the Forestry Commission, explored young people's use of the countryside, focused specifically on mountain biking.
+Her PhD research, supported by the Forestry Commission, explored young people's informal use of woodlands.
 She has also worked as a youth researcher at Brunel University on an AHRC funded research project investigating youth people's religious experiences and identities in multi faith settings and as a researcher on several projects focused on participation in sport, tourism and events in both the UK and Australia.

-Katherine is Programme Leader for BA (Hons) Events and Leisure Marketing and Final Year Tutor for BA (Hons) Events Management...
+Katherine teaches Critical Studies, Contemporary Issues in Events and co-ordinates the Final year Project.
+She is the Final Year Tutor for BA (Hons) Events Management...
 She is a member of the Leisure Studies Association Executive Board and the Administrator for the journal Leisure Studies.more

 My current research interests focus on the interconnections between leisure, identity and space, and the ways in which we can create more inclusive, equitable and diverse environments for experiences of sport and leisure.
 My work explores the relationship between youth, policy and nature connectivity through their engagement with informal sport.
 I have also publish work on cycling communities, and sport tourism event spaces.